radius-project/docs/docs/content/author-apps/networking/howto-tls-termination-cert-manager/index.md

 kubectl apply -f https://github.com/jetstack/cert-manager/releases/download/v1.5.4/cert-manager.yaml
 ```

-> You can find the other method, such as helm, to install cert-manager [here](https://cert-manager.io/docs/installation/#getting-started).
+> You can also use other supported installation methods, such as Helm, to install cert-manager.
+[Instructions here](https://cert-manager.io/docs/installation/#getting-started).

 ## Step 4: Set up HTTP-01 Challenge

-To use Let's encrypt, you need to configure [ACME Issuer](https://cert-manager.io/docs/configuration/acme/) using cert-manager.
-This how-to uses [HTTP-01 Challenge](https://cert-manager.io/docs/configuration/acme/http01/) to verify that a client owns a domain.
+To use Let's encrypt, you need to configure the [ACME Issuer](https://cert-manager.io/docs/configuration/acme/) using cert-manager.
+This how-to uses an [HTTP-01 Challenge](https://cert-manager.io/docs/configuration/acme/http01/) to verify that a client owns a domain.

 Here is what your HTTP-01 ACME ClusterIssuer resource should look like:

 {{< rad file="snippets/clusterissuer-http01.yaml" embed=true >}}

 > Note that this guide shows how to set up a certificate using Let's Encrypt prod.
-For testing purposes, you can change this to the [staging endpoint](https://letsencrypt.org/docs/staging-environment/).
+For testing purposes you can change this to the [staging endpoint](https://letsencrypt.org/docs/staging-environment/), but you may get validation errors in your browser.

-## Step 5: Create Certificate resource
+## Step 5: Create a Certificate resource

 Create a file `certificate.yaml` with the following data, replacing the placeholders as necessary: